 - 1. The selector switch must be in the SHEAR position to operate this tool. - 2.
-Set the upstroke of the machine so that the size of material that you want to shear will feed through the tool and there is spring tension on the pressure block at all times. - 3.
 Set the down stroke of the machine so that the moving blade travels only far enough to shear the material and no further.
-"Bottoming out" this tool may ruin it!! - 4.
+"Bottoming out" this tool may ruin it!! - 3.
 Feed the material through the shear to the desired length and depress the foot pedal.
-The Material Length Stop (C) simply screws into the back of the tool and is easily adjusted. - 5.
+The Material Length Stop (C) simply screws into the back of the tool and is easily adjusted. - 4.
 The pressure cap (A) has a grease zerk and the tool has two (2) grease zerks; one on each side.
 Grease before using and every two hours thereafter. - 5.
 Lubricate the blades every ten to fifteen cuts.